parula-app/docs/docs/develop/app/voice-application-via-websocket.md

 ---
 description: >-
-  How to implement a voice app in another process and connecting it to Pia core using WebSockets
+  How to implement a voice app in another process and connecting it to Parula core using WebSockets
 ---

 # Voice application via WebSocket

-There are a few reasons why you might want to implement your application in a different OS process and not as built-in app for Pia:
+There are a few reasons why you might want to implement your application in a different OS process and not as built-in app for Parula:

 * You are integration voice control into an existing GUI application, e.g. a GNOME, KDE or Windows application.
 * Your application is inherently heavy, because it's loading lots of data, or using large dependency libraries.
-* The lifetime of your app needs to be different from Pia core, for whatever reason.
+* The lifetime of your app needs to be different from Parula core, for whatever reason.
 * You absolutely cannot implement the app in JavaScript, but you are forced to implement it in another programming language.

-For such cases, you can run your application in a different OS process and connect it to Pia using WebSockets.
+For such cases, you can run your application in a different OS process and connect it to Parula using WebSockets.

 ## JavaScript

-If you're implementing your out-of-process application in JavaScript, you can use the base classes that are implemented in Pia.
+If you're implementing your out-of-process application in JavaScript, you can use the base classes that are implemented in Parula.

 Install, on command line: